shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 ## Task 3: Create Reseller view using Visual Query

-Let's create a Reseller view which is created by merging the Customers table with the BuyingGroups table.
-This time around we will create the view using Visual query.
+Let's create a Reseller view, which is created by merging the Customers table with the BuyingGroups table.
+This time around, we will create the view using Visual query.

 1. From the top menu, click the drop-down next to **New SQL query (1)** and then select **New visual query (2)**.

    ![](../media/lab-03/image14.png)

 2. To build a query, we need to add tables to the Visual Query panel.
 Click on the ellipsis next to the **BuyingGroups (1)** table and select **Insert into canvas (2)**.

    ![](../media/lab-03/image29.png)